MicrosoftDocs/semantic-kernel-docs/semantic-kernel/memories/index.md

 [!INCLUDE [fullview.md](../includes/fullview.md)]

-_Memories_ are a powerful way to provide broader context for your ASK.
+_Memories_ are a powerful way to provide broader context for your ask.
 Historically, we've always called upon memory as a core component for how computers work: think the RAM in your laptop.
 For with just a CPU that can crunch numbers, the computer isn't that useful unless it knows what numbers you care about.
 Memories are what make computation relevant to the task at hand.

-We access memories to be fed into SK in one of three ways — with the third way being the most interesting:
+We access memories to be fed into Semantic Kernel in one of three ways — with the third way being the most interesting:

-1. Conventional key-value pairs: Just like you would set an environment variable in your shell, the same can be done when using SK.
+1. Conventional key-value pairs: Just like you would set an environment variable in your shell, the same can be done when using Semantic Kernel.
 The lookup is "conventional" because it's a one-to-one match between a key and your query.

 2. Conventional local-storage: When you save information to a file, it can be retrieved with its filename.
 When you have a lot of information to store in a key-value pair, you're best off keeping it on disk.